Badili

 Private Equity Round in 2018

-Merec Industries, SA is a family-owned company based in Maputo, Mozambique, with additional offices in Machava, Beira, and Nacala.
-Founded in 1998, the company specializes in the manufacturing and sale of wheat and maize-based products, including wheat flour, maize meals, pasta, biscuits, and animal by-products such as dog food and meat feed.
-Merec Industries aims to strengthen its presence in the Southern African Development Community (SADC) region and aspires to evolve into an integrated multinational packaged food group.
-By offering a diverse range of healthy packaged foods, the company serves both the Mozambican and South African markets.
+Merec Industries, SA is a manufacturer based in Maputo, Mozambique, specializing in wheat and maize-based products.
+Established in 1998, the company produces a diverse array of food items, including wheat and maize flours, pasta, biscuits, and animal by-products such as dog food and meat feed.
+The company serves both the Mozambican and South African markets, with additional offices located in Machava, Beira, and Nacala.
+As a family-owned business, Merec Industries aims to expand its presence in the Southern African Development Community (SADC) region and evolve into an integrated multinational packaged food group.

 Venture Round in 2010